Children’s Discovery Garden

 The Lakeside Promenade encircles the Garden’s seven-acre lake and is comprised of a succession of planting beds including some of the oldest plantings at the Garden.

 The Sarah G. Allison Lake Trail is the main pathway guests use to visit the Tandy Floral Terraces and the Lakeside Promenade.
-This three-quarter mile loop meanders past an ever-changing palette of color, texture, pattern and fragrance with panoramic views across the lake.
+This half-mile loop meanders past an ever-changing palette of color, texture, pattern and fragrance with panoramic views across the lake.

-The Bumgarner Lotus Pool will provide an exceptional experience in the Garden overlooking the northeastern circular portion of the lake closest to the visitor center.
-A new Art Deco bridge will be built to allow visitors a short walk around the water’s edge with multiple vistas to enjoy the blossoms of aquatic lilies and lotus.
-Iris and other water-loving plants will offer resting sites for darting dragonflies.
-Overlooks onto the Lotus Pool will allow visitors to experience, up-close, the magical qualities of this area.
+The Bumgarner Family Foundation Lotus Pool provides an exceptional experience in the Garden overlooking the northeastern circular portion of the lake closest to the visitor center.
+A new Deco bridge provides visitors a short walk around the water’s edge with multiple vistas to enjoy the blossoms of aquatic lilies and lotus.
+Hibiscus, Louisiana iris, lobelia and other water-loving plants offer resting sites for darting dragonflies and color throughout the season.
+Overlooks on the east side offer the splashing sounds from water fountains, and stops to see water lilies, lotus and other aquatic plants.
+Sunset views across this peaceful retreat add to the magical qualities of this garden.

 The Bumgarner Family Charitable Foundation made the lead gift for the garden.
-The Bumgarner Lotus Pool was designed by 3.Fromme Design (Florida) and Szafranski Landscape Architecture (Tulsa).
+The Bumgarner Family Foundation Lotus Pool was designed by 3.Fromme Design (Florida) and Szafranski Landscape Architecture (Tulsa).

 Stanford Family Liberty Garden